DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 - Have a 10 tick duration.
 - Does not consume durability in battle
 - One shots enemies when active and character does not take damage

+Milestone 3:

+Hydra
+- Health = 200, Attack Damage = 2
+- Spawns at random location (like spider)
+- Movement is random (up, right, down, left, none) like zombie toast

+Anduril
+- Does 1.5x character damage (like normal sword) to non-boss enemies
+- Durability = 4